Chris Durney and Bevan Wait launched Ranga, with two other partners, to fill a gap they saw in the New Zealand market.

 Durney, who is a full-time banker, says he and his fellow co-founders wanted to create a beer that evoked the do-it-yourself sensibility of home brewing familiar to most Kiwis.

 “Everyone has a story about how their uncle was brewing ginger beer and how they blew up bottles in the hot water cupboard and there was a sticky gingery mess all over the ceiling,” Durney says, with an air of bemusement.
 “That was all too common, so we wanted to replicate that authentic taste.”

 Ranga began by “working with a number of brewers and beer technologists” to develop a recipe that replicated the “home-brewed ginger beer taste”, contracted with Bulmer’s Harvest Cidery in Gisborne to produce the product, and proceeded from there with a focus on clever marketing and smart logistics.

 Clever came naturally to Ranga whose name is a tongue-in-cheek appropriation of a slang term for “redhead,” a suitable embodiment of the company’s “Refreshingly Feisty” motto.
 Logistics was a slightly different story, specifically when it came to inventory management.

-Keeping the Flow
+Maintaining the Flow

 Durney isn’t the only Ranga cofounder with a day job.
 Bevan Wait runs a marketing research consultancy.
-Leon McDonald, instrumental in landing the Countdown deal, works in fast moving consumer goods.
+Leon McDonald, instrumental in landing the Countdown deal, works in fast-moving consumer goods.
 Philip Harris is a graphic designer for an advertising firm.
 Durney says the partnership was “definitely about bringing our complementary skills together” to create “a business that’s scalable, and profitable at scale.”